-The PhD program is a total of 84 hours.
 In general, a student with an appropriate master's degree must complete a minimum of 54 credit hours of approved graduate work, which includes 12 hours of dissertation.

 Minimum Course Requirements: Students who enter with an appropriate MA degree must take a minimum of eight graduate courses at ASU.
 Students who enter without an MA must take a minimum of thirteen graduate courses at ASU.
-Independent Study courses, i.e., ENG 590 and ENG 790, may not be used to fulfill the minimum course requirements.